AbhinavMir/networking/routing.md

 ## What is routing in networking?

 Routing is the process of selecting paths in a network along which to send network data.
 Routers create an overlay network by using the routing information exchanged via routing protocols.
 This information is used to construct a logical map of the network, which can then be used to determine the best path for data to travel from its source to its destination.
+There are many routing protocols, we’ll discuss RIP, BGPs.

+1. Open Shortest Path First (OSPF)
+2. Border Gateway Protocol (BGP)
+3. Enhanced Interior Gateway Routing Protocol (EIGRP)
+4. Routing Information Protocol (RIP)
+5. Intermediate System to Intermediate System (IS-IS)
+6. Wireless Routing Protocol (WRP)
+7. Multi-Protocol Label Switching (MPLS)
+8. Path Vector Routing Protocol (PVRP)
+9. Dynamic Source Routing (DSR)
+10. Ad Hoc On-Demand Distance Vector (AODV)

 ### Reviewing old topics